sipbs-compbiol/.github/profile/README.md

 **Hi there!** 👋

 This is the GitHub home of the `sipbs-compbiol` SIPBS Computational Biology group.
 We conduct research and teaching in bioinformatics and computational biology at the University of Strathclyde.
-Our main research interests are in microbial genomics, but extend to humans and plants, including

-- Taxonomy and classification of microbes
+**Areas of Interest**

-- Relationships between genome evolution and phenotype, such as the ability to produce - or resist - antibiotics
+- Microbiology and microbial genomics (taxonomy and classification, host-microbe interactions, functional annotation, etc.)
-- Modelling of biological processes and evolution
+- Industrial biotechnology (protein engineering, improving industrial strains, etc.)
-- Software and database development
+- Biostatistics and modelling (metabolic modelling, experimental design, etc.)

 If you'd like to know more, please visit our [group pages](https://sipbs-compbiol.github.io/)